Skip to main content

 8. Kelley GA, Kelley KS.
 Impact of progressive resistance training on lipids and lipoproteins in adults: a meta-analysis of randomized controlled trials.
 Prev Med.
 2009;48(1):9-19.

-9. Gordon BR, McDowell CP, Hallgren M, et al. Association of efficacy of resistance exercise training with depressive symptoms: meta-analysis and meta-regression analysis of randomized clinical trials.
+9. Gordon BR, McDowell CP, Hallgren M, et al. Association of efficacy of resistance exercise training with depressive symptoms.
 JAMA Psychiatry.
 2018;75(6):566-76.

 10. Fragala MS, Cadore EL, Dorgo S, et al. Resistance training for older adults: position statement from the national strength and conditioning association.
 J Strength Cond Res.
 2019;33(8):2019-52.